Parental leave is an entitlement to a period of leave if you or your partner are having or adopting a child. Parental leave includes:

 You may request to extend the unpaid leave for a further period of up to 12 months.
 This request requires employer approval.
 The employer may refuse requests on reasonable business grounds.

 Still want to know more?
-Read our booklet 'Parental leave and returning to work: a guide for ANMF members'
+Read our booklet 'Parental leave and returning to work: a guide for ANMF members' [PDF]

 ANMF’s Primary Carer Leave membership provides you with a reduced rate membership for the duration of your parental leave.